Loading Events

 As technology and applications mature, it is essential to evaluate the effectiveness of current practices, identify gaps and determine where standards, regulatory guidance and digital manufacturing frameworks need to evolve to support safe, consistent and cost-effective implementation across aviation, including UAV operations and autonomous air systems.

-Industrial Sector: Defense and National Security Applications
+[Industrial Sector] Defense and National Security Applications

 Additive manufacturing (AM) is rapidly transforming defense sustainment and logistics by enabling agile, resilient, and pointofneed production.
 Barriers to this transformation are process variability, lengthy qualification and certification pathways, education and workforce development, among others.
 This symposium will convene leaders from defense agencies, industry, and end users to discuss emerging technologies, success cases, lessons learned, and pathways for scaling AM in mission critical contexts.
 The symposium will explore how AM technologies can strengthen operational readiness, reduce logical risk, and reshape the defense industrial base and operational environments.